 Like all fishing equipment rods need to be cared for to ensure that they remain in good condition.
 Corrosion caused by salty seawater and careless handling can all cause damage to rods.
 After a fishing session rods should be wiped down with a damp sponge or cloth and then allowed to dry off.
 This will remove any saltwater which has splashed onto the rods and any traces of bait or fish which has been transferred to the rod by anglers during the fishing session.
 Anglers should pay particular attention to the areas have been constantly touched during the fishing session, such as the grips and reel seat.
 Once the rod has been cleaned and has dried it can be checked for damage, especially around the rings as these are easily bent or broken (for example by the rod falling over onto a hard surface).
 Cracked or split rings are a serious issue as they will damage all of the line which runs through it.
 If rings are damaged replacement ones can be bought online or at fishing tackle shops, and many shops also offer a service to replace rings for a reasonable fee.
 The simple actions of washing and drying a rod and briefly checking for damage are quick and easy to carry out and also help that rods stay in great condition for future fishing trips.
 Indeed, a good quality fishing rod which has been properly cared for will last an angler for decades.

 Fixed spool reels: This type of reel is easy to maintain.
-After a fishing session the reel should be lightly washed with fresh water, with many anglers using a wet sponge or soft cloth to wipe down the reel.
+After a fishing session the reel should be lightly washed with fresh water but make sure the drag is fully tightened to stop water from getting into the inner workings of the reel.
+Alternatively the reel can be wiped down using a wet sponge or damp soft cloth.
 This will remove any corrosive salt water from the reel as well as bait and fish residue which may have been transferred to the reel by the angler’s hands.
-Many anglers also remove the spool and rinse the line under fresh water to remove any salt which may have accumulated.
+Many anglers also remove the spool and rinse the line under fresh water to remove any salt which may have accumulated and then let it dry before reattaching it to the reel.
 A paintbrush with stiff bristles can also be helpful to get sand out of difficult to reach parts of the reel.
-Further maintenance simply consists of lightly oiling the bail arm mechanism and handle, and removing the spool and applying grease to the pinion gears of the reel as and when this is necessary.
+Further maintenance consists of lightly oiling the bail arm mechanism and handle, and removing the spool and applying grease to the pinion gears of the reel as and when this is necessary.
 Many anglers also loosen the drag of the reel while the reel is being stored and only tighten it up when they are using the reel.
 Be aware that removing screws to take off the side plates of fixed spool reels is not recommended.
 Many modern fixed spool reels have a complex assembly and it may be difficult to re-assemble a reel once the side plates have been removed.
 It is generally best to leave a full disassembly of a fixed spool reel to a tackle shop or specialist who really knows what they are doing.